 c.
 Key Attribute - Human Performance for Public Radiation Safety

-1. Using data from the corrective action program, LERs, and audits, determine if human performance issues have contributed to performance issues.
-Evaluate the overall effectiveness of human performance corrective actions by reviewing the corrective action commitments.
+1. Using data from the licensee’s corrective action program, LERs, and audits, determine if human performance issues have contributed to performance issues.
+Evaluate the overall effectiveness of human performance corrective actions by reviewing the licensee’s corrective action commitments.
 Determine if the problems were reviewed by the appropriate level of management and prioritized according to their safety significance.
 Evaluate whether the corrective actions were technically correct and implemented in a timely manner.

 2. Review the following components of human performance, as related to the previously identified human performance issues.